Student Research Opportunities

 You will have a co-advisor within the Psychology department and a UA-CVM advisor serving as your primary mentor and subject matter/day-to-day advisor.
 Your application should indicate your first choice of the UA-CVM faculty that you are interested in working with as well as any Psychology Department faculty that you have interest in having as part of your advising team.
 However, your UA-CVM mentor and the Psychology Department can also help identify the faculty members best suited to support your Ph.D. once you are admitted to the program.

 Students will primarily be on the University of Arizona’s main campus.
-Students working with Dr. MacLean have dedicated space in the Haury Anthropology Building where the Arizona Canine Cognition Center is housed.
-Students working with Dr. O’Haire have space in the “HAI House” on main campus.
+Students working with Dr. MacLean have a dedicated space in the Haury Anthropology Building where the Arizona Canine Cognition Center is housed.
+Students working with Dr. O’Haire have space in the “HAI House” on the main campus.
 Students working with Drs.
 Bray and Rodriguez have space directly across the street from the HAI House in a dedicated HAI research space hosted by the Arizona Historical Society Museum.

 Your coursework will largely depend on which concentration of study and minor track you choose to pursue.
 Students have the choice of several electives to cover the breadth of scientific psychology requirements and/or to satisfy minor requirements.
 You may also take courses offered by the College of Veterinary Medicine and in other colleges across campus.
 See the Graduate Handbook for the Psychology Department for details on required courses for each concentration.